KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. No image found.
 6. Typo: Found `Magic Mirror` in file `MMM-MQTT.css`: Replace it with `MagicMirror²`.
 7. Typo: Found `Magic Mirror` in file `MMM-MQTT.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+9. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-9. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+10. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-10. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+11. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-11. Typo: Found `Magic Mirror` in file `subscriber.js`: Replace it with `MagicMirror²`.
+12. Typo: Found `Magic Mirror` in file `subscriber.js`: Replace it with `MagicMirror²`.
-12. Recommendation: No ESLint configuration was found.
+13. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MQTT-Publisher by cybex-dev](https://github.com/cybex-dev/MMM-MQTT-Publisher)

 1. `package.json` issue: No repository field.
 2. `package.json` issue: No license field.
 3. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MQTTbind by janm84](https://github.com/janm84/MMM-MQTTbind)